Coayala/metabodirect_tutorial/README.md

   <img src="tutorial_data/SPANS_scores.png" width="350" title="SPANS scores">
 </p>

+The method estimadted to work the best based on the SPANS method is the one with the higher score (more yellowish color in the heatmap).
 In the example the best normalization method seem to be `median`.
 For more information about normalization methods check the corresponding [Normalization methods section of the User Guide](https://metabodirect.readthedocs.io/en/latest/use_guide.html#normalization-method-n-norm-method).

 #### 8.3 Run the MetaboDirect pipeline

-MetaboDirect can be run with the selected normalization method as follows:
+Below there is an example of a command that can be used to run MetaboDirect.
+Here `-o tutorial_run` indicates the directory where all the results will be stored (if this directory does not exist it will be created, if it already exists it will be **overwritten**).
+The grouping variable is indicated with `-g Treatment` based on information in the `metadata.csv` file.
+The selected normalization method can be specified with `-n`.
+For a complete list of command line options of MetaboDirect, please check the [MetaboDirect User's Guide](https://metabodirect.readthedocs.io/en/latest/use_guide.html).

 ```
 metabodirect Report.csv metadata.csv -o tutorial_run -g Treatment -n median -t